 Can you trust your PPC agency?
 Be aware of these 5 red flags when choosing a digital agency.

-Optimizing Google AdWords and Bing Ads for clients
+Optimizing Google AdWords and Microsoft Advertising for clients

 So when it comes time for an agency to suggest expanding a client’s PPC campaigns to a new platform, the agency might feel pressure to exaggerate the differences between the old platform and the new one, as if their purposes weren’t the same.